ruth-mapr/drill/_docs/install/004-install-distributed.md

         export HADOOP_HOME="~/hadoop/hadoop-0.20.2/"
   4. In `drill-override.conf,` create a unique Drill `cluster ID`, and provide Zookeeper host names and port numbers to configure a connection to your Zookeeper quorum.

-    a.
-Edit `drill-override.conf `located in `~/drill/drill-<version>/conf/`.
+     1. Edit `drill-override.conf `located in `~/drill/drill-<version>/conf/`.

-    b.
-Provide a unique `cluster-id` and the Zookeeper host names and port numbers in `zk.connect`.
+     2. Provide a unique `cluster-id` and the Zookeeper host names and port numbers in `zk.connect`.
 If you install Drill on multiple nodes, assign the same `cluster ID` to each Drill node so that all Drill nodes share the same ID.
 The default Zookeeper port is 2181.

        **Example**